 2.0 MATERIALS AND METHODS

 Nano Zinc Oxide (ZnO) Water Dispersion was purchased from LIWEI Nano tech Co., Ltd ,.
-Kaohsiung City , Taiwan (mean particle size of 30 nm) and Ficus benjamina was used as sampled plant for this study and the seedling were raised at Parks and Garden Unit, Obafemi Awolowo University, Ile Ife, Nigeria (OAU).
+Kaohsiung City , Taiwan (mean particle size of 30 nm) and Ficus benjamina was used as test plant for this study and the seedling were raised at Parks and Garden Unit, Obafemi Awolowo University, Ile Ife, Nigeria (OAU).
 Screen-house experiment was carried-out at the Institute of Ecology and Environmental Studies, OAU.
-Thirty pot were filled with 5 kg of air-dried samples soil from a relatively undisturbed natural vegetation.
+Thirty pot (Size??) were filled with 5 kg of air-dried samples soil from a relatively undisturbed natural vegetation.
 Ten different concentrations (0, 10, 25, 50, 75, 100, 150, 200, 250 and 300 ppm) of n-ZnO were applied to the soil samples.
 The soil samples were watered and left for two weeks for equilibration.
 Three weeks old seedlings of Ficus benjamina were transplanted into the pot containing different treatments in triplicates and arranged in the screenhouse using a complete randomised design.
-Growth parameters (height and number of leaves) were monitored forthnightly for twelve weeks.
+Growth parameters (height and number of leaves) were monitored fortnightly for twelve weeks.
 At the end of twelve weeks after planting, plants were harvested while soil analysis carried out.

 All soil samples were air-dried at 20 °C before being ground and sieved through a 2 mm stainless steel sieve for determination of various parameters.
 Soil samples from each treatment were analyzed for their physicochemical properties.
 Soil pH was determined using the ASTM D 4972 method (ASTM, 2013) using a calibrated pH meter.
 Soil Electrical Conductivity was estimated in 1:2.5 soil: water suspension with EC meter (Jackson, 1973).
 Soil particle size distribution was determined using the Bouyoucos hydrometer method (Rowell, 2014).
 Cation Exchange Capacity (CEC) was determined following the USEPA (2000) method.
 Exchangeable cation was analyzed using a flame atomic absorption spectrometer.
 Total nitrogen was analyzed using the alkaline permanganate method (Subbiah & Asija, 1956).
 Organic carbon was determined using the Walkley and Black (1934) wet oxidation method.
 Soil moisture content was determined using the gravimetric method (ASTM, 2016).
-Available phosphorus was measured using the Olsen et al .
-(1954) method.
+Available phosphorus was measured using the Olsen et al. (1954) method.
 The transmittance was measured at 660 nm using a spectrophotometer.
 Micronutrient (Fe, Mn, Cu, Zn) determination was done by the DTPA extraction method (Lindsay & Norvell, 1978; Verma et al., 2022)